 Keith Mascoll SAG-AFTRA,AEA Actor/Producer/Writer

 Keith Mascoll has a New York Critics Choice Award, a Best Actor Award from the Strawberry One act play festival, and has been nominated for two IRNE awards.
 Keith has been seen in numerous commercial and film projects.
 Look for Keith in the lead role on Amazon Prime in the film Confused by Love, and as the character Applesauce in the Polka King on Netflix.
 Keith is also a leading designer of innovative educational programming for middle to high school students.
 As a founding staff member of Citizen Schools, he played a significant role in that organization's success in transforming the learning day, and improving the educational trajectories of young people across the country.
 Keith's recent arts education work also includes work with the Moffitt-Ladd House and Garden in Portsmouth, New Hampshire in the Exploring the Issue of Slavery in the Era of American Revolution project, in which young people develop historically-focused original scripts.
+Keith is also a co-founder of a Boston based professional black Theater company.
 He earned his BA in Theatre at the University of Massachusetts.

 Roxann Mascoll MSW LCSW Consultant/Producer